 Now that you’ve got some ideas of how an LMS can help you with your safety onboarding, here are a few short videos demonstrating from LMSs from Convergence Training:

-The video below is a quick overview of the Convergence Training Enterprise LMS.
+The video below is a quick overview of the Convergence LMS.
 It’s a full-featured, robust LMS.
 We also offer our Express LMS, which is still very powerful, but has fewer features and is generally used at smaller workplaces.
 Both LMSs work great for safety onboarding.

 And the video below is a quick overview of the Convergence Training Surface Mining/MSHA LMS.
-It does all the stuff you’d expect an LMS to do (including all of the safety onboarding we discussed here), but in addition it creates documentation necessary for MSHA Part 46 compliance and comes with a library of mining safety elearning courses that you can use for your mining safety training.
+It does all the stuff you’d expect an LMS to do (including all of the safety onboarding we discussed here), but in addition it creates documentation necessary for MSHA Part 46 compliance and comes with a library of online mining safety training courses that you can use for your mining safety training.

 Conclusion: Safety Onboarding Made Easier with an LMS